rahulraj64/StackOverflowUsersApp/README.md

 # StackOverflowUsersApp
-This is an android app, that lists the popular users of stackoverflow, which demonstrates the use of RXJava + Retrofit on Android
+This is an android app, that lists the popular users of stackoverflow, which demonstrates the use of Android MVP + RXJava + Retrofit on Android